kewne/kewne.github.com/_drafts/2025-12-13-Why_I_dont_like_it_when_API_clients_build_URLs.md

 * if the invalid parameter is a reference parameter that comes from user input, the client must show an error message to the user;
 * if there is a validation error for a reference parameter that doesn't come from user input, the client must raise an error.

+# How can you build an API that doesn't burden clients with URL building?

+Now that I've made my case that clients building URLs is less than ideal, what's the alternative?

+Simply put, it's for the API to return the built URLs itself.
+This is usually done using a [Hypermedia-enabled content type](https://en.wikipedia.org/wiki/Hypermedia) like [JSON-HAL](https://stateless.group/hal_specification.html), [JSON-LD](https://json-ld.org/) or [Collection+JSON](https://github.com/collection-json/spec), among others.